The harmonic polytope: The harmonic polytope

 \begin{proof} 1.
-Given a face $F$ of the harmonic fan, we define the triple $\tau(F)$ as follows.
-Let $(z,w)$ be an interior point of $F$.
+Given a cone $\sigma$ of the harmonic fan, we define the triple $\tau(\sigma)$ as follows.
+Let $(z,w)$ be an interior point of $\sigma$.
 We let $K$ be the set of indices $k$ for which the minimum of $z_k + w_k$ is attained, $\pi_1$ be the partition encoding the reverse relative order of the $z_i$s, and $\pi_2$ be the reverse relative order of the $w_i$s.
-For example, we have, for the following face $F$,
+For example, we have, for the following cone $\sigma$,

 Since $z_k+w_k$ is constant for $k$ in $K$, the relative order of the $z_k$s is exactly the opposite of the relative order of the $w_k$s, so (a) holds.
 Also, if $j \notin K$ appears in the same or a later block than $k \in K$ in, say the first set partition, then we have $z_k \geq z_j$.
 But then $z_k+w_k < z_j + w_j$ implies that $w_k < w_j$, so $j$ must appear before $k$ in the second set partition.
 Therefore (b) also holds.